dogoncouch/LogESP/README.md

 ## Design Principles
 ### [NIST](https://www.nist.gov/) guidelines
-The LDSI risk management system based on NIST guidelines, and the SIEM and forensics apps are based on the NIST incident response and forensics guidelines.
+The LDSI risk management system is based on NIST [risk management](https://csrc.nist.gov/publications/detail/sp/800-30/rev-1/final) guidelines, and the SIEM and forensics apps are designed to support the NIST [incident response](https://csrc.nist.gov/publications/detail/sp/800-61/rev-2/final) and [forensics](https://csrc.nist.gov/publications/detail/sp/800-86/final) guidelines.

 ### Simplicity
 LDSI embraces the Unix design philosophy.
 It is designed to be as simple as possible, in order to be easy to understand, use, maintain, and extend.
+Each app is designed to be easy to repurpose for other projects.

 ### Accessibility
 LDSI's target audience for UX design is blind people, and others who use screen readers, or other non-standard input and output devices.